-The Rising Readers program prevents summer reading and learning loss for approximately 300-400 rising first through third grade students in Charlotte Mecklenburg Schools (CMS) who have been identified as Limited English Proficient (LEP).
-International House and CMS have partnered to implement this program for the past four years at CMS schools during the summer break.
+WHAT WE DOThe Rising Readers program prevents summer reading and learning loss for approximately 300-400 rising first through third grade students in Charlotte Mecklenburg Schools (CMS) who have been identified as Limited English Proficient (LEP).
+International House, in partnership with CMS, implements this program each summer.